Poulpes/onboarding/README.md

 SO, postmark, sendgrid, papertrail, amazon, cloudinary, etc. andfor desogns

 ### StackEdit
 [StackEdit](https://stackedit.io) comes handy when to writing down your dev technical notes, preparing your PR, `.readme` files.
-It's free to use and you  and To better write in markdown you can your
+It's free to use and you can sync files with Google Drive and GitHub.

+### Other tools and services

+Post

 ## Project Management